Paxxs/SubsGenie/README.md

 ## GitHub Proxy Reverse Proxy Feature

-To assist users in regions where direct access to GitHub Gist is restricted, SubsGenie now includes a GitHub Proxy reverse proxy feature.
+To assist users in regions where direct access to GitHub Gist is restricted, SubsGenie includes a GitHub Proxy reverse proxy feature.
 By deploying a simple proxy service on Cloudflare Workers, users can seamlessly access the Gist content managed by SubsGenie without any barriers.

 ### Configuration Steps